Nasr-Omar/Container-Row-Column-Scss/README.md

-# Container-Row-Column-Scss
+# Container-Row-Column Scss
-Bootstrap like Container, row and columns with percentages.
+Bootstrap like Container, rows and columns.
+Columns are calculated in percentages.

+Files include comments for explanations.